SuperFola/blog/content/drafts/arkscript_update_december_2024/index.md

 Why the extra step, you might ask?
 I wanted to be able to add *super instructions*, which relies on merging some instructions together to do more in a single instruction.
 Introducing an IR that is easy to handle seems like a good fit for this task.
 We could have a `LOAD_CONST_STORE` instruction, to avoid pushing to the stack and then popping, and much more small improvements like this.

-// TODO: update ref to article drafts -> posts Introducing this IR didn't change anything, as it is 96% based on the instruction set.
+Introducing this IR didn't change anything, as it is 96% based on the instruction set.
 The small difference is that we have to handle jumps differently, since we want to be able to merge instructions, jump offsets might change.
-If you're interested about this, go read [Implementing an IR for ArkScript]({{< ref "/drafts/implementing_an_intermediate_representation.md" >}}).
+If you're interested about this, go read [Implementing an IR for ArkScript]({{< ref "/posts/implementing_an_intermediate_representation.md" >}}).

 ## More optimizations!